tunaphish/reaper/wiki/overview.md

 - [[Enemies - Normalcy]]

 # Design Line
-- Avoid Meta Stories
-	- Undertale, Doki Doki, Bioshock, Spec Ops, Earthbound.
-A lot of celebrated titles use the literal interactivity as part of the narrative by addressing the player.
-Even though it gets me every single time, I want to avoid relying on addressing the player directly in favor of using agency to tell a compelling character story
-- Revelations should be driving next action.
-Not mission structure.
-- Right now: The plot is delivered via a series of seven episodic missions that form the skeleton.
+- The plot is delivered via a series of seven episodic missions that form the skeleton.
 Every mission begins with a debriefing in a coffee shop where Eji and Sei go over their target.
 The Coffee shop takes place in a suburban hub area and targets are in different locations around the city.
-- [ ] Plot is driven by Mission Structure and not Characters
-- [ ] Plot doesn't reflect latest writing
-- [ ] Lack of coherent World Building
-- [ ] No Character Arcs over course of game.
-	- [ ] Mostly front and backloaded.
-Revelations should clue you in on the nature of what you are experiencing.

-- Goes back to moment with Sei as Climax, when I first met sei